Office: Modesto A. Maidique Campus, DM 385C

 Ph.D., Yale University, 2016.

-Prior to pursuing graduate work, Bustamante served as Research Associate for Latin America Studies at the Council on Foreign Relations in Washington, D.C.
-He comments frequently on contemporary Cuban and Cuban-American affairs for publications like Foreign Affairs, The Washington Post, and NACLA Report on the Americas.
-He has appeared on media outlets like NPR, BBC, Al-Jazeera America, and ABC Radio Australia.
-Since 2013, he has served as a recurring study-leader for people-to-people trips to Cuba for the Smithsonian Institution.
-His writings have also appeared in Cuban publications such as Espacio Laical and Cuba Posible.
+Prior to pursuing academic work, Bustamante served as Research Associate for Latin America Studies at the Council on Foreign Relations in Washington, D.C.
+His commentary on contemporary Cuban and Cuban-American affairs has appeared in publications like Foreign Affairs and The Washington Post and also has been featured in media outlets like NPR, the BBC, the New York Times, and the Associated Press.
+His writings have appeared in Cuban publications such as Temas, Espacio Laical, and Cuba Posible.

-Dr. Bustamante’s work has been supported by the Mrs. Giles Whiting Foundation, the MacMillan Center for International and Area Studies at Yale, Casa de las Américas in Havana, and the Andrew W. Mellon Foundation.
+Dr. Bustamante’s work has been supported by the Mrs. Giles Whiting Foundation, the MacMillan Center for International and Area Studies at Yale, and Casa de las Américas in Havana.
 He was a two-time research fellow at the Cuban Heritage Collection (University of Miami).
 His 2016 doctoral dissertation won Yale's Arthur and Mary Wright Prize (2017).

 At FIU, he teaches courses on Latin American, Latina/o, Caribbean, and U.S. histories.